roggc/rr1/README.md

-## react-redux-pro-1
+## rr1

-evolution of react-redux-pro
+evolution of react-redux-pro-1